Frame exact splitting with ffmpeg

 When preparing videos for Apples HTTP streaming for iPad/iPhone you need to split your video into 10s chunks and provide a play list for Quicktime to process.
+The problem lies with frame exact splitting of arbitrary video input material.
+Wether you split the file using

 - asynchronous audio in some or all segments